Using Multiple Programming Languages

 When an application is registered as a Docker container, it can be deployed by Data Flow even if the application is not a Spring Boot application.
-Applications written in other languages can also be deployed by Data Flow.
+Data Flow can also deploy applications written in other languages.

 However, those applications are responsible for reading environment variables that correspond to Spring Boot's well known configuration properties.